This Beautiful Poem Explains Why We Owe Our Veterans Such A Debt Of Gratitude

 And the newest veterans among us are those who have fought in the wars over the last 17 years since 9/11.
 They continue to sacrifice and suffer over and over again through many deployments.
 They are still in Iraq and Afghanistan.
 They have served and continue to serve in far away places like Somalia and Nigeria, and many nations in the Middle East, keeping the madness of terror occupied over there, far away from our homeland.

-Many veterans among us have also served in Korea as a deterrent against North Korean aggression for 60 years.
+Many veterans among us have also served in Korea as a deterrent against North Korean aggression that has stood since the 1950s.

 We owe a great deal to our veterans.
 They have always been the few among us.
 But without their courage and self-sacrifice and that of their families, we would be a much poorer and less safe nation.